Transforming Healthcare Through Digital Innovation

 Students will be able to:

-- Develop a structured concept proposal for a digital health intervention or program.
+- Develop a structured concept proposal for a digital health intervention or program

-- Critically assess methodological strengths and limitations in implementation research.
+- Critically assess methodological strengths and limitations in implementation research

-- Identify relevant outcome domains when evaluating digital health technologies (clinical, organizational, economic, social, ethical).
+- Identify relevant outcome domains when evaluating digital health technologies (clinical, organizational, economic, social, ethical)

-- To get an international network.
+- To get an international network

 An important part of the course is that you have the possibility to expand you professional network and get to know new international colleagues.
 There will be social activities planned in the city of Copenhagen.

-The course is organized in collaboration between international and an interdisciplinary group of researchers within digital health from Aarhus University, Odense University Hospital, UC Berkeley, UC Davis and Aalborg University.
+The course is organized in collaboration between an international and interdisciplinary group of researchers within digital health from Aarhus University, Odense University Hospital, UC Berkeley, UC Davis and Aalborg University.

 Faculty

-- Kristian Kidholm, Professor, PhD, CIMT – Center for Innovative Medical Technology, Clinical Department, Odense University Hospital and University of Southern Denmark, DK
+- Kristian Kidholm, Professor, CIMT – Center for Innovative Medical Technology, Clinical Department, Odense University Hospital and University of Southern Denmark, DK

 - Nick Anderson, Cardiff Professor of Biomedical Informatics, Chief, Division of Health Informatics, Department of Public Health Sciences, School of Medicine, Chair, Health Informatics Graduate Group, UC Davis, USA